justindossey/dmcnicks-gitlab/README.md

 The `login` parameter can be any user that has administrative privileges on the Gitlab site.
 The `url` should be the top-level URL of the site.

 The name of the session is used to form dependencies between any other of the type declarations and the session declaration.
 Every other type declaration will include a `session` parameter for this purpose.

+Note that this type does not require an `ensure` parameter because it does not change any resources itself.

 #### The `gitlab_user` type